MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Connect-PSSession.md

 ```

 ### -ConnectionUri
-Specifies the Uniform Resource Identifiers (URIs) of the connection endpoints for the disconnected sessions.
+Specifies the URIs of the connection endpoints for the disconnected sessions.

 The URI must be fully qualified.
 The format of this string is as follows:

 \<Transport\>://\<ComputerName\>:\<Port\>/\<ApplicationName\>